 Easy and relaxed cruisng in the protected waters of the British Virgin Islands.

-Towing the dinghy with the motor down is a no-no, but seems to either be a bad habit or a requirement in the British Virgin Islands
+Towing the dinghy with the motor down is not recommended, but seems to either be a bad habit or a requirement in the British Virgin Islands

 On Christmas eve we sailed out to the eastern end of the British Virgins to Gorda Sound, home of the world famous (to yachties anyway) Bitter End Yacht Club.
 We enjoyed sundowners at the BEYC, Christmas Eve dinner aboard and then some after dinner drinks at the cool little Saba Rock Resort.

-The Bitter End Yacht Club on Virgin Gorda
+The world famous (to sailors) Bitter End Yacht Club on Virgin Gorda

 The Bitter End is a popular holiday destination for all types of yacties, whether they are arriving by cruising yacht, mega yacht, classic yact or by air from overseas.
 We spent a few relaxing days ancored amoungst a plethora of beautiful yachts, catching up on some maintenance and enjoying long happy hours.
 We spent Christmas day on board, enjoying some NZ lamb racks cooked up on the barbie and washed down with some bubbly.